 it is approached by the Privacy Commissioner.

 The Contractor shall ensure that Contractor Personnel who deal with Personal Information for the purposes of the Contract are aware of, and comply with, this clause 12.7.

+The Contractor shall ensure that any Subcontract entered into for the purposes of fulfilling its obligations under the Contract, contains provisions to ensure that the Subcontractor complies with clauses 12.7.1, 12.7.2a, and 12.7.4.

 Modern Slavery (Optional)